Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Docs/ZynqPetaLinux.md

 ./images/linux/boot.scr
 ./images/linux/image.ub
 ```

+> ℹ️ On Docker type `cp -r images/linux/ /data` to move it all into the shared directory.

 The _BOOT.BIN_ and the _boot.scr_ contains the [U-Boot](https://www.denx.de/wiki/U-Boot/) and the initial FPGA image.
 The _image.ub_ contains the kernel and the root file system.